johnathanvman/F6/index.md

 						Entrys.push("I give SUB a back massage and keep going lower, she doesn't protest when I grab two handfulls of her cute behind.")
 					}else{
-						Entrys.push("I tell SUB how sexy she looks, she spills her drink in surprise.")
+						Entrys.push("I tell SUB how sexy she looks, she spills her drink in surprise.") if(unit(s[2]).willing && party.units.length >= 3){
+							Entrys.push("I flirt with SUB while sitting at the table.
+She sets an empty plate before me with a wink.
+I'm clueless, but the other girls are blushing as they look at us.")
+						}
 					}

 				}